|

 It does only fit with a few design styles.
 I’d say it works best with modern, eclectic, and farmhouse styles.

-That’s not to say you can’t mix and match with other design style – I’d just be careful doing it!
+That’s not to say you can’t mix and match with another design style – I’d just be careful doing it!

 Here are a few other cement looks.
 Do you think this would work in our living room??
 (Hint: the answer is yes!)